Cahuita’s National Park history, and some interesting facts about this place!

 - Parking in Sector Puerto Vargas.

-Rules and regulations when visiting this National Park?
+Rules and regulations when visiting What are the best months to visit Cahuita National Park?

 The following regulations apply to almost all National Parks in Costa Rica, and Cahuita is not an exception.